Composite jump analytics

 Needs a CMJ and squat jump.

-Athletes with a low EUR (under 1.1) may benefit from plyometric style training to improve elasticity.
+Athletes with a consistently low EUR (under 1.1) may benefit from plyometric style training to improve elasticity.

 Arm swing contribution

-An arm swing typically adds around 10% for most athletes, often in the 5–20% range.
-A low contribution can point to arm-swing timing, skill or coordination issues with jumping that might warrant practice, especially in jump dominated sports like volleyball and basketball.
+An arm swing should add 10% or more for most athletes.
+A low % contribution can point to arm-swing timing, skill or coordination issues with jumping that might warrant skill practice, especially in jump dominated sports like Australian football, volleyball and basketball that require a lot of arm swing jumps.

 Left-right symmetry